Hear Biden's message to Americans concerned about their age - ExBulletin

 Hear Biden’s message to Americans concerned about their age

-In a joint press conference with South Korean President Yoon Suk Yeol, President Joe Biden responded to concerns about his age and polls showing Americans and Democrats disapprove of his decision to run for president in 2024. #briefs #CNN #News
+In a joint news conference with South Korean President Yoon Suk, President Joe Biden responded to concerns about his age and polls showing Americans and Democrats disapprove of his decision to run for president in 2024. #CNN #News

 |